databrickslabs/dbldatagen/docs/source/extending_text_generation.rst

 .. note::

-  The perform of text generation using external libraries or Python functions is substantially slower than the base text generation capabilities.
+  The performance of text generation using external libraries or Python functions may be substantially slower than the base text generation capabilities.
 However it should be sufficient for generation of tables of up to 100 million rows on a medium sized cluster.